Section 11(b) – Trial within a reasonable time

 The reasons for the delay were assessed by breaking the delay down into delay attributable to: (i) inherent time requirements of the case; (ii) actions of the accused; (iii) actions of the Crown; (iv) limitations of institutional resources (systemic delay); (v) other reasons (Morin, supra).
 This was not a mathematical application, but a judicial determination.
 The purpose of the analysis was to provide a framework for the balancing exercise (Morin, supra).
 According to the Supreme Court,

 “[t]he general approach ... is not by the application of a mathematical or administrative formula but rather by a judicial determination balancing the interests which [section 11(b)] is designed to protect against factors which either inevitably lead to delay or are otherwise the cause of delay.”
 (Morin, supra at 787, cited in Godin, supra at paragraph 18).
 Different degrees of weight were attached to the delay depending upon to whom or to what it was attributed (R. v.
-Ghavami, 2010 BCCA 126 at paragraph 52-53).
+Ghavami, 2010 BCCA 126 at paragraphs 52-53).

 The majority in Jordan, supra determined that a new framework was necessary after finding that the Morin framework suffered from a number of doctrinal shortcomings that had made it too unpredictable, confusing, and complex for courts to apply (Jordan, supra at paragraphs 32-38).
-In addition, it failed to address the culture of complacency towards delay that has emerged in the criminal justice system due to a number of factors, including inefficient practices, inadequate institutional resources, and the increased complexity of pre-trial and trial processes since Morin (at paragraph 41).
+In addition, it failed to address the culture of complacency towards delay that has emerged in the criminal justice system due to a number of factors, including inefficient practices, inadequate institutional resources, and the increased complexity of pre-trial and trial processes since Morin (Jordan, supra at paragraph 41).

 5. Test for infringement as set out in R. v.
 Jordan